philthompson10/pyqtdeploy/doc/sysroot.rst

 .. option:: --component COMPONENT

-    ``COMPONENT`` is the name of the component (specified in the JSON file) that will be installed.
+    ``COMPONENT`` is the name of the component that will be installed.
 It may be used more than once to install multiple components.
-If the option is not specified then all components specified in the TOML file will be installed.
+If the option is not specified then all components specified in the :file:`sysroot.toml` file will be installed.

+.. option:: --force

+    This causes all components to be installed even if components with the required versions have already been installed.

 .. option:: --no-clean